-5.6 Groundwater Sampling Procedures
+6.8 Groundwater Sampling Procedures

-5.6.1 Pre-Field Activities
+6.8.1 Pre-Field Activities

-A site-specific HASP (AECOM 2016e) and QAPP (2016d) have been developed to specify procedures to be used during implementation of this DGIP.
+A site-specific HASP (AECOM 2018c) and QAPP (2016b) have been developed to specify procedures to be used during implementation of this DGIP.
 Field personnel are provided copies and/or electronic access to these documents.
 Field personnel review and sign the acknowledgement page (Chapter 10) in the HASP stating they understand its contents and will comply with the provisions contained therein.

-Access to properties where the groundwater wells are located will be obtained by AECOM.
-NDEP, EPA, NERT, BOR and applicable stakeholders, including the U.S. Fish and Wildlife service, property owners and well owners will be notified of the groundwater sampling schedule.
+Access to properties where the groundwater wells are located will be obtained by NERT.
+AECOM will notify NDEP, EPA, NERT, and applicable stakeholders, including property owners and well owners, of the groundwater sampling schedule.

-5.6.2 Field Activities
+6.8.2 Field Activities

-Groundwater sampling activities will be conducted under the requirements of the Standard Form-299 permit issued by BOR.
-Groundwater sampling will be conducted using the "low-flow" method (in which low volumes of water are purged with little or no drawdown, while allowing water quality field parameters to stabilize as specified in the field guidance document, if achievable between three successive measurements.
+Groundwater sampling activities will be conducted under the requirements of the FONSI issued by the USBR.
+Groundwater sampling will be conducted using the "low-flow" method in which low volumes of water are purged with little or no drawdown, while allowing water quality field parameters to stabilize as specified in the field guidance document, if achievable between three successive measurements.
 If field parameters do not stabilize by the time six volumes have been purged, then final water quality parameters will be recorded and a sample of groundwater collected.
 Low-flow groundwater samples may be collected using a bladder pump.
 The pump intake will be positioned at the approximate midpoint of the well screen.
 Some groundwater wells may be drawn down at pumping rates as low as 50 milliliters per minute (mL/min) due to slow recharge rates possibly caused by the low hydraulic conductivity of the formation and/or fouling of the well screen and gravel pack.
 If drawdown in a well occurs while pumping at 100 mL/min during purging of the well, the following modified sampling techniques should be used: